Over $100 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 Contact a Seasoned DC Nightclub Injury Lawyer

-Nightclub assault lawyer Roger K. Gelb and his team have been handling personal injury cases in Washington, DC and Maryland since 1954.
+Nightclub assault lawyer Roger K. Gelb and his team have been handling personal injury cases in Washington, DC, and Maryland since 1954.
 Contact us today for a free consultation to discuss your nightclub injury case.